35 Homemade Spice Mixes and How to Use Them

 Lemon Pepper Seasoning

-This is great to use on Lemon Parmesan Popcorn and roasted chicken.
+This Lemon Pepper Seasoning is great to use on Lemon Parmesan Popcorn and would be amazing on this Spatchcock chicken.

 The Best Cinnamon Sugar – Made Healthier

-Use for cinnamon toast, on hot cereal, as a pancake topping, etc.
+Use this Healthy Cinnamon Sugar on cinnamon toast (would work great on this Flax Bread), on hot cereal, as a pancake topping, etc.

 Breakfast Sausage Seasoning